octimot/StoryToolkitAI/README.md

 - [ ] **Integration with other AI / ML tools**
 - [X] Plus more flashy features as clickbait to unrealistically raise expectations and destroy competition

 _The app is in this stage very raw and not polished at all, but we use it daily in our editing room.
-So we simply wanted to make it for free for anyone to use.
-It's not only out of sheer generosity, but also because we'd like to change how people approach editing by using AI._
+It's not for free only out of sheer generosity, but also because we'd like to change how people approach editing by using AI._

-Ideally, it should evolve by incorporating other machine learning models such as CLIP and GPT-3 to assist editors in their work, or rather to make them obsolete (that would be cool, right?).
+Ideally, it should evolve by incorporating other machine learning models such as CLIP and GPT-3 to assist editors in their work, or rather to make editors obsolete (that would be cool, right?).

 ### Is it really completely free?
 Yes, the tool runs locally like butter and there's no need for any additional account to transcribe, translate to